sats17/mock-verse/README.md

 # Mock Server

-Mock server provides response based on your feeds
+Mock server provides mock behaviour based on your mock inputs.

 ### How to start server
 1) Clone repository